corcorana/restingIAF/iaf_short.md

 Taken together, this evidence highlights the utility of the IAF as a neurophysiological marker of general brain functioning [@grandy2013; @grandy2013a].

 In addition to quantifying individual differences in the properties of the dominant alpha rhythm, IAF can also be used to derive individualised estimates of the canonical frequency bands beyond alpha [@klimesch2012].
-Such an empirically-driven approach to the definition of the classic frequency bands may help to sharpen the precision of frequency-domain analyses more broadly [@klimesch2012].
+Such empirically-driven approaches to frequency band definition have been proposed to sharpen the precision of frequency-domain analyses more generally [@klimesch2012].
-Indeed, taking the IAF as a marker distinguishing subregions of the alpha band has revealed functional dissociations between lower- and higher-frequency alpha-rhythms [@klimesch1997].
+Indeed, using the IAF to distinguish subregions of the alpha band has revealed functional dissociations between lower- and higher-frequency alpha-rhythms [e.g., @klimesch1997].
-However, despite the potential advantages of using the IAF as a reference point for individualised spectral analysis, no clear consensus on the optimal method for quantifying IAF currently exists.
+However, despite the potential advantages of deploying the IAF as a reference point for various kinds of individualised spectral analysis, no clear consensus on the optimal method for quantifying IAF currently exists.
 This paper thus sets out to develop a rigorous, automated strategy for estimating two of the most widely reported indices of IAF: peak alpha frequency (PAF) and alpha frequency centre of gravity (CoG).
-We begin by briefly describing some of the most common strategies for extracting these estimators, and some of their attendant problems.
+We begin by briefly describing some of the most common strategies for extracting these estimators, and their attendant problems.

 ## Peak alpha frequency
 IAF estimation typically depends on the delineation of a singular, prominent spectral peak within the alpha bandwidth [standardly defined as 8-13 Hz; @noachtar2004].